one-and-only/Suppabotta/README.md

 ## Custom Arguments
 Use these arguments to customize the behavior of the trading algorithm.
 These arguments are passed in as JSON when [Using the Trading Bot](#using-the-trading-bot).
 ### Available Arguments
 * `maxInvPct | float`: Maximum percent of currency balance that is available for use per trade.
+This argument is applicable to FloatingArbitrage.
-    * NOTE: this argument is only available for `FloatingArbitrage` trading strategy. `ClassicArbitrage` and `TickerMaintenance` always execute at minimum order sizes.
+    * NOTE: `ClassicArbitrage` and `TickerMaintenance` always execute at minimum order sizes.
 * `profitCurrencyPreferences | object` (For debug use only): Controls whether profits should be stored as net RTM or another reference currency (Ex: USDT).
 This parameter applies to each exchange individually and all used exchanges must have a value in this object parameter. `true` means store as reference currency, `false` means keep profits as RTM.
+This argument is applicable to ClassicArbitrage.
 Example:
     ```json
     "profitCurrencyPreferences": {
         "TradeOgre": true,